I've been elected to the Senate in 2022.

-I've been preselected to be the SA Greens' lead Senate Candidate at the next Federal Election.
-If successful, I'll join Senator Sarah Hanson-Young to represent South Australia in the Senate.
+I'll join Senator Sarah Hanson-Young to represent South Australia in the Senate.

 I've spent my life studying work and inequality - and advocating for change.